yehudacohen/disagree-and-commit/website/DEMO_MODE.md

 ### `showBanner`
 Set to `true` to show the orange "DEMO MODE" banner, `false` to hide it.
 Useful for presentations where you don't want to show it's a demo.

+### `showFinaleAnimation`
+Set to `true` to show the "Disagree and Commit" animation at the end, `false` to skip directly to the architecture reveal.
+Useful for faster demos.

+### `showPlayAudioButton`
+Set to `true` to show the play audio button on messages, `false` to hide it.
+Useful when you want audio to play automatically without user interaction.

+### `architectureDiagramUrl`
+Optional URL to an architecture diagram image (PNG, JPG, etc.) to display at the end instead of the Mermaid diagram.
+Example: `'https://your-bucket.s3.amazonaws.com/architecture.png'`

 ### `audioUrls`
 Configure MP3 URLs for each expert and each round.
 You can:
 - Provide URLs for all rounds for all experts